Automated Day Use Lockers

 Vidir Sheet-Metal Vertical Lift

-Vidir Vinyl Carousel
+Vidir Wire Carousel

 It’s about a six hundred dollar charge and it looks really nice, really.
 Eye-Catching.
 So a lot of times customers like that option.
-Keep it in mind.

 So that’s the automotive option.

-some of our work of refining and innovating on vertical lift machines.
+Some of our work of refining and innovating on vertical lift machines.
 As market pressures from sustainability initiatives to growing fulfillment demands continue to be added on top of various different industries, Vlm’s have become a straightforward way to reimagine work floorspace productivity and safety, to name a few.
 So today we’re connecting the dots between today’s industry needs, our VLP and the innovations taken to deliver a vertical lift machine from scratch.
 So let’s go and start by better understanding the context for Vlm’s in today’s various industries.
 Why our commercial and users needing a vertical lift machine today?
 What needs are most pressing.

 So that if vertical lift modules are a fantastic solution for a vertical storage because they bring the best we need for that application, they also bring the accuracy because you’re using server models, technology, and at the same time is a very elegant machine to have in the middle of your facility.
 If you either if you’re an industrial application or a retailer.
 So as I said, if you’re industrial, this machine is going to boost your operations.
 If you’re a retailer like those big corporations, supermarket chains, et cetera, especially programs like pickup on line and buy online and pick up a store, those machines are going to to really upgrade your operations.